sjbennett123/polarlarp/content/events/camps/camp_tomlinson.md

 - **Privacy**: Pretty secluded
 - **Beds**: very nice with mattresses you just need blankets and a pillow.
 - **Heat**: No
 - **Showers**: Showers yes!
-Very nice bathhouse got accessible as well
+Very nice bathhouse is hadicapped accessible.
 - **Bathrooms**: very nice got accessible as well
 - **Assigned Cabins**:
 - **Reserving Cabins:** yes, they sleep 10 each.
 2 single beds main room.
 2 side rooms with 2 bunk beds in each